The-Lab-LaBella/Wild_Yeast_Summer_2025/growth_experiment.md

 - Centroid - hypothetical point on the curve that represents the "center of mass" and summarizes the magnitude and timing
 - Max Growth or the highest OD read

 &nbsp;
+## Label your tubes

+**Required Materials**
+- 4 14mL culture tubes
+- YPD

+ **Protocol**
+- For each of your samples, label 2 14ml culture tubes with the sample ID
+- Add 5mL of YPD to each tube

+&nbsp;